 Can you tell us about managing food allergies in the various countries?
 Were some countries easier than others?

+We toured Italy, France, and England.
+Food is such an important part of the culture in each of these countries and varies by region.
+The food that is native to the region is generally served more often in restaurants and abundant in grocery stores.
+For example; Fontina cheese is made in the Italian Alps where it can be purchased in most markets, cheese shops, and restaurants.
 Prior to our trip we researched the location of grocery chain stores, hospitals, and pharmacies.
 On our first night we stayed in Dijon, France and knew there was a large grocer in town, ‘Carrefours’.
 Since we were traveling by car and had GPS we were able to find the store to shop.
 Travelers who use public transportation may want to research what means of public transport will take them to the grocer.
 Travelers will find small local markets with fresh produce, eggs, bread, and meat within walking distance in cities and small towns.
 The local markets may or may not have GF foods like pasta and bread but carry fresh, local foods and limited packaged food.
 Dairy products are very common in Great Britain, France, and Italy however we found safe breads, pastas, meats, and fish for our son.